shakee2/shakee.Humankind.FameByScoring/README.md

 - Diplomacy (todo)

 ## Options
-There are several game options in the pacing menu to customize your game.
+There are several game options in the pacing menu to customize your game experience.

 #### Options for gaining Era Stars and their fame (vanilla, with modifier, only by)
 #### Options for customizing the Scoring Rounds (fame amount, round number, fame multiplier, etc.)